 Property Tax Calendar

-Ionuora 1 Taxes are levied and become an enforceable lien against
+January 1 Tax is levied and become an enforceable lien against propertie

-January 1 properties

-February 14 Tax bills are mailed
+February 14 Tax bills are mailed.

-April 30 First of two equal installment payments is due
+April 30 First of two equal installment payments is due.

-Assessed value of property established for next year's levy
+Assessed value of property established for next year's levy at 100

-May 31 percent of market value
+May 31 percent of market value.

-October 31 Second installment is due
+October 31 Second installment is due.

-Property taxes are recorded as a receivable and revenue when levied.
+Property tax is recorded as a receivable and revenue when levied.
 No allowance for uncollectible taxes is established because delinquent taxes are considered fully collectible.
 Prior year tax levies were recorded using the same principal, and delinquent taxes are evaluated annually.

 The district may levy up to \$ 0.45 per \$1,000 of assessed valuation for general governmental services.

+The district's regular levy for 2013 was \$ 0.43202504 per \$1,000 on an assessed valuation of \$1,251,874,124 for a total regular levy of \$540,841 less adjustments of \$4,149 for a total of \$536,692.
+In 2012, the regular levy was \$533,390.
 Washington State Constitution and Washington State Law, RCW 84.55.010, limit the rate.
 The district may also levy taxes at a lower rate.

-The district's regular levy for 2012 was \$ 0.430348338017 per \$1,000 on an assessed valuation of \$1,239,438,271 for a total regular levy of \$533,390 plus adjustments of \$1,401 for a total of \$534,791.
-In 2011, the regular levy was \$525,954.